hamishtodd1/PgaInUnity/README.md

 - Overload some operator to do sandwiching
 - More compatibility with FABRIK
 - I might be being paranoid to have (~X) rather than just ~X
+- I have some visualizations of the objects you get in this library, which you can see in this video: https://www.youtube.com/watch?v=KY9SzXLmBQI and it miiiight be worth putting these in?

 ## Contact